Benefits of LEGO

 - Can even help calm anxious children

-- Work on Math (counting)
+- Work on Math (counting and sorting)

 - Language Development-colors, the story around your build, etc.

 Even the main build style sets almost always incorporate play features that spur the imagination.
-Pick up a box of Lego bricks and see how your child responses to it.
+Pick up a box of Lego bricks and see how your child responds to it.
 You’ll be amazed at how much this simple toy can do for your child.

 Hey, I’m a mom.
 I know LEGOs are expensive.
 But, you have some great options for your investment.
 One is to keep favorite sets packed away in dry bins after the child has lost interest.
 LEGO is timeless and all generations enjoy them.

 However, if you’re like me and sometimes find your household overwhelmed with too many LEGO bricks, they really have great resale value.
 Package them up for a consignment sale or use a Facebook group.